charleskoffler/clprolf/docs/official/clprolf_insights.md

 #### Keywords in Clprolf

-Clprolf defines a **minimal set of 27 keywords**.
+Clprolf defines a **minimal set of 31 keywords**.
 They are divided into two groups:

-* **15 core keywords** (declensions, interface declensions, method modifiers, and field modifiers), which form the backbone of the language.
+* **19 core keywords** (declensions, interface declensions, method modifiers, and field modifiers), which form the backbone of the language.
-* **12 annotations** (genders and advices), which are optional refinements that add perspective and specialization.
+* **12 annotations** (genders, advices, forcing), which are optional refinements that add perspective and specialization.

 This structure makes Clprolf both **minimal and flexible**: easy to learn and memorize, yet expressive enough to capture complex system designs.